Tarawera

 The land use in Tarawera is a mixture of dryland cropping and grazing on native vegetation, which is typical of the Goondiwindi region's rich agricultural plains.
 The predominant age group in the community is 50–59 years, suggesting an established farming population.
 The nearest service town is Goondiwindi, which provides access to shops, schools, medical services, and the wider highway network.
 Tarawera suits those committed to large-scale broadacre farming or a deeply rural lifestyle far from metropolitan services.

-Tarawera falls under postcode 4494 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Tarawera falls under postcode 4494 and is governed by the Goondiwindi Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 Location